Overview

 -

-Unlike starvation, IF supports fat loss while preserving muscle.
+Unlike starvation, intermittent fasting supports weight loss while preserving muscle.

 -